-While it's not officially confirmed, sources suggest that a new Fiesta-based crossover will also be unveiled alongside the Kuga next week.
+It will make its debut alongside mild hybrid versions of the Fiesta and Focus, which were confirmed by Ford ahead of its Go Further presentation, Fiesta-based crossover will also be unveiled alongside the Kuga next week.
 Both models, along with the Ecosport, Edge and Explorer SUVs, will play a crucial part in Ford's wide-reaching European restructure formally announced in January.

 A more targeted focus on more profitable SUVs, the main growth sector in Europe, is listed as a priority.
 Ford sold 151,000 Kugas in 2017 across Europe and slightly fewer in 2018 – both years more than double the volume shifted in 2013, when the second-generation car was launched.

 Previous spyshots already revealed the new Kuga will have a curvier shape and wider stance.
 Inside, we can see the familiar dashtop-mounted touchscreen infotainment system from the brand's latest models, too.
 Expect similarities in terms of equipment and increased passenger space, along with additional driver assistance technology.